Inverse Primakoff Scattering for Axionlike Particle Coupling: Formalism

-The evaluation of the double differential cross sections of the ALP IP processes builds on our earlier work of incorporating the atomic many-body physics effects to low energy neutrino~\citep{Chen:2013lba,Chen:2014dsa,Chen:2014ypv} and DM~\citep{Pandey:2018esq,Liu:2021avx} interactions with matter:
+Evaluation of the double differential cross sections of the ALP IP processes builds on our earlier work of incorporating the atomic many-body physics effects to low energy neutrino~\cite{Chen:2013lba,Chen:2014dsa,Chen:2014ypv} and DM~\cite{Pandey:2018esq,Liu:2021avx} interactions with matter:

-where $\alphaem$ is the fine structure constant, $\q2$ and $\Q2{=}T^{2}{-}\q2$ are the three- and four-momentum transfer squared, respectively.
-The full unpolarized atomic response consists of the longitudinal and transverse components, $\mathscr{R}_{L}$ and $\mathscr{R}_{T}$, both being functions of $T$ and $\q2$ and given by:
+where $\alpha$ is the fine structure constant, $v_a$ is the ALP velocity, $q^{2}$ and $Q^{2} {=} T^{2} {-} q^{2}$ are the three- and four-momentum transfer squared, respectively.
+The kinematic factors $V_L$ and $V_T$ will be given in Eqs.~(\ref{eq:V_L})\&(\ref{eq:V_T}), respectively.
+The full unpolarized atomic response consists of the longitudinal and transverse components, $\mathscr{R}_{L}$ and $\mathscr{R}_{T}$, both being functions of $T$ and $q^{2}$ given by:

 which arise from the charge $\rho$ and transverse current density $\vec{j}_{\perp}$, respectively.
-The initial state $|{I}\rangle$ corresponds to the ground state of the target atom, while the choice of final state $|{F}\rangle$ depends on the IP interaction channels: ground state, excited states and the continuum for $\IPel$, $\IPex$ and $\IPion$, respectively.
+Note that the longitudinal current density is effectively included in the former by current conservation and also manifested in the change of the photon propagator from $1/Q^{2}$ to $1/q^{2}$.
+The initial state $| I \rangle$ corresponds to the ground state of the target atom, while the choice of final state $| F \rangle$ depends on the IP interaction channels: the ground, excited and continuum states for $\IPel$, $\IPex$ and $\IPion$, respectively.
+In general, the transverse response is less than the longitudinal response by a factor of ${\sim} \alpha$ since the atomic current density is suppressed relative to the atomic charge density by the electron velocity.

+Experimentally, the observables are the energy of the IP photon ($E_{\gamma}$) and the energy transferred ($T$) to the scattered atom as atomic recoil, excitation, or ionization.
+The differential rate recorded by a detector is with respect to the total observable energy $\Ea$ of the ALP, which is the sum of $E_{\gamma}$ and $T$.
+The double differential rate is with respect to $E_{\gamma}$ and $T$ simultaneously, where more elaborated analyses are necessary to correlate these two signals.
+We focus in this work the simplest one: a single differential rate with respect to $E_{a}$

+where $N_{A}$ is the total number of target atoms, $\sigma_{\textrm{IP}}(E_{a})$ and $d\phi/dE_{a}$ are the total IP cross section (a double integration of Eq.~(\ref{eq:ddcs})) and energy spectrum of ALPs with incident energy $E_{a}$, respectively.